Blessings and Curses of Covariate Shifts: Adversarial Learning Dynamics, Directional Convergence, and Equilibria: Main Results

 Tracking down the exact behavior of the distribution shift dynamic (non-convex and non-linear) and establishing a sharp directional convergence rate are this paper's main technical innovations and difficulties.
 To overcome these challenges, we carefully construct two bounding envelopes refined recursively to characterize the dynamics analytically.
-Section~\ref{sec:intuition} elaborates on the main steps of the technical proof and key ideas.
-Discussions regarding the initial condition on $x_0$ will also be found in Section~\ref{sec:intuition}. \end{remark}
+Section~\ref{sec:intuition} elaborates on the main steps of the technical proof and key ideas. \end{remark} Before studying the subsequent impact on the learner, we briefly discuss why a sharp dichotomy exists between regression and classification.
+A crucial factor is the loss function.
+One intuition that helps shed light on the distinction between classification and regression can be seen in the following special case.
+Consider when the learner $\theta^{(0)}$ has already learned the Bayes optimal function $\theta^\star$: (a) for the regression problem, the covariate distribution will not shift, since the gradient flow for covariate distribution has velocity zero, as a result of the quadratic loss function; (b) in contrast, for the classification problem, the covariate distribution will further shift to decrease the margin so to decrease the signal-to-noise ratio, as a result of the logistic loss function.
+For the general case when $ \theta^\star - \theta^{(0)} \neq 0$, the explicit directional convergence phenomenon is curious and technically challenging to derive, which is the main focus of the current paper.